ericnewton/many-lives/README.md

 Ruby      |   411
 Scala     |  9345

-The reported value is the second fastest of 5 runs .
+The reported value is the second fastest of 5 runs.
 In most cases this was also the fastest value as well.

 *OMG, haskell is a pain to benchmark.
 The reported value is an